 The Jackson promotion is one aspect of Pepsi's strategy to reverse that slide.
 Consumers in the U.S. and China will be the first to get a taste of the campaign in coming weeks, which is timed to coincide with the 25th anniversary of "Bad," the singer's multiplatinum album.
 The campaign will spread to about two dozen countries by fall.

 In the U.S., the company is rolling out collectible 16-ounce blue cans that bear an image of Jackson striking one of his iconic poses.
 Consumers will be able to scan codes on the cans with their phones to download remixed tracks from "Bad."

-In the Chinese market, consumers will also see a TV ad featuring Jackson's music.
+In the Chinese market, consumers will also see a TV ad featuring Jackson.
 Contests will also let consumers win tickets to a Michael Jackson-inspired show by Cirque du Soleil and leather jackets inspired by the singer's style.
 The global campaign builds on Pepsi's deal with the singer's estate last year to use his image in a commercial that premiered during the "The X Factor" TV show last year.

 Although Pepsi is banking on the nostalgia Jackson can evoke, the partnership also resurrects painful memories.

 In 1984, Jackson's hair famously caught fire while filming a commercial for Pepsi at the Shrine Auditorium in Los Angeles.
 The blaze happened after a spark from a pyrotechnics display landed on the singer's head.
 Jackson suffered severe burns and many trace his addiction to painkillers to the incident.
 Pepsi gave Jackson $1.5 million as a result.